Russell N. Jordahl: Early career

 Russell N. Jordahl was born on September 21, 1903, in Freeborn, Minnesota, as the son of Peter A. Jordahl and Amanda Thykeson.
 He grew up in Iowa and graduated from the high school in Monona in summer 1921.
 Jordahl subsequently attended the State University of Iowa in Iowa City for one year, before he received an appointment to the United States Naval Academy at Annapolis, Maryland.

-Many of his classmates became later general officers: Edward W. Snedeker, Thomas A. Wornham, Arthur H. Butler, Roy M. Gulick, Nels H. Nelson, Kenneth W. Benner, Elmer H. Salzman, Hartnoll J. Withers, James S. Russell, Laurence H. Frost, C. Wade McClusky, Robert B. Pirie, Charles L. Carpenter, Tom Hamilton or Henry C. Bruton.

 He graduated with bachelor's degree on June 3, 1926, and was commissioned second lieutenant in the Marine Corps.
 Following the graduation, Jordahl was ordered to the Basic School at Philadelphia Navy Yard for basic officer training, which he completed in February 1927.
 He then served at the Marine Barracks Parris Island, South Carolina until March 1928, when he was sent to the Marine Corps Base San Diego, California and attached to the 2nd Marine Brigade.
 Jordahl embarked with that unit to Nicaragua one month later and took part in the combat operations against bandit forces under Augusto César Sandino.

 Upon his return stateside in April 1930, Jordahl was ordered to the Marine barracks at Puget Sound Navy Yard near Bremerton, Washington, and subsequently assumed command of Naval Ammunition Depot there.
 He was promoted to first lieutenant in September 1931 and departed Puget Sound in May of the following year.
 He then joined 4th Marine Regiment under Colonel Emile P. Moses at Shanghai International Settlement, China and participated in the guard duties during a period of tensions between China and Japan.

 He was ordered back to the United States in July 1935 and entered the regular course at Army Infantry School at Fort Benning, Georgia.
 Jordahl graduated in June 1936 and was sent back to Philadelphia Navy Yard for duty as an instructor at the Basic School.

 While in this assignment, he had the opportunity to work with great names in the modern Marine Corps history like for example Gilder D. Jackson Jr., Chesty Puller, Leonard B. Cresswell, Frank B. Goettge, Walfried M. Fromhold, Howard N. Kenyon or Roy M. Gulick who served also as instructors at the school.
 Jordahl was promoted to captain on June 30, 1936.

 In June 1939, Jordahl was appointed commander of the Marine detachment aboard the battleship USS West Virginia stationed in Hawaii.
 In April 1940, he took part in the Fleet Problem XXI which simulated possible Japanese offensive action.